What is market segmentation?

 - How do they go about researching products?

 - Which touchpoints matter most?

-Creating customer profiles or personas that pull together these shared traits will help you hone in on what matters, identifying patterns, trends and insights that will spark ideas, bringing in high-value customers.
+Creating customer profiles or personas that pull together these shared traits will help you hone in on what matters by identifying patterns, trends, and insights that will spark ideas and bring in high-value customers.

 Understanding the competition in the market is key.
-This will tell you exactly what your product or service is up against, and what tactics you need to take on to compete.
+It will tell you exactly what your product or service is up against, and what tactics you need to take on to compete.